 520 p., 4/4c offset, 15.4 x 21.6 cm, hardcover with textile

-SPECIAL: red embossing (cover), red edge painting, including 1 hand-drawn postcard (each drawing is different – you can see an example in the pictures)
+SPECIAL: dark red embossing (cover), red edge painting, including 1 drawing on postcard (ink and watercolor on paper, 10.5 x 14.8 cm.
+Each drawing is different – you can see an example in the pictures)